smdz-studios/docs-smdz-studio/resources/paid/lb_smartcab.md

 - 🌙 **Dynamic night fares** – Automatically apply a configurable overnight multiplier to eligible journeys and optionally reflect it in the live taximeter.
 - 🧾 **Persistent trip history and receipts** – Completed, cancelled, and failed journeys can be stored in SQL with destination, plate, status, reason, fare, add-ons, cancellation fees, and timestamps.
 - 🚫 **Configurable no-service zones** – Restrict pickups, destinations, or both inside selected circular areas such as islands, restricted facilities, or unsupported map regions.
-- 🌍 **Extensive multilingual support** – Includes English, Spanish, German, French, Italian, Dutch, Polish, Portuguese, Brazilian Portuguese, and Turkish.
-- 🔔 **Smart LB Phone notifications** – Event-based alerts include throttling and duplicate prevention, helping players stay informed without notification spam.
-- 📊 **Detailed Discord webhook logs** – Track requests, pickups, route starts, completions, cancellations, payments, Ride+ activity, charging purchases, and service errors from a protected server-side configuration.
-- 🎨 **Professional ready-to-use interface** – The included UI is optimized for LB Phone and ready for production use.
-Interface design or source-level UI modifications are available only with an **Open Source** version of the resource.
-- 🛡️ **Server-authoritative validation** – Sensitive actions such as billing, subscriptions, history access, charging, and service state changes are checked server-side to reduce abuse and invalid requests.

 ---